 - AP REIT partners continue to be hands-on with managing the REIT’s assets and do not rely on property management firms.

 - Continuity planning with our third party partners (share registrar and transfer agents, trustees, banks and others) is not causing interruption to services required by the fund and its unitholders.

 - The entire AP Capital team is fully equipped and working remotely.
 We are working uninterrupted through this period.

 - All remote staff and partners have full access to all AP computer systems and networks via secure VPN access as well as cloud based software that we utilize.

 - If anyone would like to chat, we are more than happy to accommodate telephone or video conference meetings.
 Email is always welcome.

 Fund and Financials:

-- The shut down of businesses across North America is presenting challenges as many tenants seek rent relief.
-As of this update (May 18th), businesses are starting to regain operations in both Arizona and to a lesser degree, Alberta.
+- The shut down of businesses across North America presented challenges as many tenants sought rent relief.
+Businesses are starting to regain operations in both Arizona and Fort McMurray Alberta.
 We are working with these tenants on a case by case basis to have them pay rent as per their lease agreements.
 We expect tenants to continue making payments as their businesses regain operations.

 - AP REIT has provided notification to tenants of government relief programs available to businesses large and small.